JamesWhitehead5/multichannel_control/documentation/index.rst

 ..
-Thermal tuning control for integrated optical cavities documentation master file, created by sphinx-quickstart on Thu Nov 14 09:20:15 2019.
+Thermal tuning control documentation master file, created by sphinx-quickstart on Thu Nov 14 09:20:15 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Thermal tuning control for integrated optical cavities's documentation!
+Welcome to Thermal tuning control's documentation!
 ==================================================================================

 .. toctree::